 Tag-team rosemary: one-quarter turn deserves another

 Sarah & I often do things as a team.
 Like this lovely rosemary here.
 I bought it.
-Sarah rescued it by transplanting to a larger pot.
+Sarah rescued it by transplanting to a online pharmacy buy motilium with best prices today in the USA larger pot.
 I ignored it.
 Sarah made sure it got a bit of water over the summer.
-I left it outside in the fall.
-Sarah brought it in before the frost […]
+I left it […]

 The Island in winter